engine3d-dev/engine3d.github.io/docs/page2.md

     !!! tip

-        Installing DirectX is optional since DirectX is not supported in Engine3d yet.
+        Installing DirectX is optional, since Engine3D does not support it yet.

-        Adding it as an option for future releases that may have support for DirectX.
+        Adding it as an option for future change to using DirectX when you run on Windows.

     It is recommended to use Choco for an easy install for the Windows platform.